ruizhaogit/music/README.md

-# Mutual Information-based State-Control (MISC)
+# Mutual Information State Intrinsic Control (MUSIC) (Accepted by ICLR 2021 as Spotlight)

-This is the code for our paper "Mutual Information-based State-Control for Intrinsically Motivated Reinforcement Learning".
+This is the code for our paper "Mutual Information State Intrinsic Control".

 The code was developed by Rui Zhao during a research internship at Horizon Robotics Inc. Cupertino, CA, USA.

-The paper is under review at a conference.
+The paper is accepted by International Conference on Learning Representations (ICLR) 2021 as Spotlight.

-The preprint version is available on arXiv: https://arxiv.org/abs/2002.01963.
+The paper is available on ICLR openreview: https://openreview.net/forum?id=OthEq8I5v1.

 Our code is based on OpenAI Baselines (link: https://github.com/openai/baselines).